 When you create a hybrid app, you can make the following choices to control the app's user interface:

-Consider these additional guidelines when creating and managing a hybrid app in EASE:
+Consider these additional guidelines when creating and managing a hybrid app in Digital.ai App Management:

-When you add a Hybrid iOS App, EASE creates a new native iOS app.
-When you add a Hybrid Android App, EASE creates a new native Android application.
+When you add a Hybrid iOS App, Digital.ai App Management creates a new native iOS app.
+When you add a Hybrid Android App, Digital.ai App Management creates a new native Android application.
 In the Applications list, the hybrid app is listed as an Android app or an iOS app—not as a hybrid app.

-Both iOS and Android apps need to be digitally signed before they can be distributed to your App Catalog users, therefore you need to sign the hybrid app after you add it.
+Both iOS and Android apps need to be signed before they can be distributed to your App Catalog users, therefore you need to sign the hybrid app after you add it.
 You cannot enable the app until it is signed.
-EASE provides a signing server that lets you sign apps directly through the EASE Portal.
-You can store signing credentials in the EASE database then choose from a list of stored credentials when you want to sign an app, or you can provide credentials "on the fly" that are used that one time only.
-For instructions, see Sign an Application.
+You can sign apps directly through the Admin Portal.
+For more information, see About Signing.

-If you do not want to sign the app directly through EASE, you canthat includes the app's IPA or APK file.
-Note, however, that if you use the signing package to sign the app outside of EASE, you will need to add a new app to upload the app after it is signed; you will not be able to edit the app that you added in order to upload the signed version.
-You can avoid this additional step by using the Signing Server.
+If you do not want to sign the app directly through Digital.ai App Management, you can that includes the app's IPA or APK file.
+Note, however, that if you use the signing package to sign the app outside of Digital.ai App Management, you will need to add a new app to upload the app after it is signed; you will not be able to edit the app that you added in order to upload the signed version.
+You can avoid this additional step by signing with the Admin Portal.

 When you edit an iOS or Android app that was created by adding a hybrid app, you can specify to rebuild the hybrid application.
 Rebuilding is required if you want to change the web URL for the hybrid app or modify its user interface options.
 You may also choose to rebuild the app's binary for other reasons.
 For example, you may want to rebuild the hybrid app using an update of the Admin Portal that takes advantage of more recent system architectures.
 If you have any questions about when a rebuild may be recommended, contact Customer Support.